idiap/fast-transformers/docs/index.md

 Transformers are very succsessfull models that achieve state of the art performance in many natural language tasks.
-However, it is very difficult to scale them to long sequences due to the quadratic scaling of the self-attention.
+However, it is very difficult to scale them to long sequences due to the quadratic scaling of self-attention.

 This library was developed for our research on fast attention for transformers.
 You can find a list of our papers [below](#research) as well as related papers